Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Models

 Previous work \cite{ling2015design,deeptype} suggested that type coherence can benefit EL systems.
 However, models like DE or CA only implicitly learn type coherence with pretrained contextualized representations.
 Moreover, types for new entities in KB can be incomplete.

-We propose a novel model architecture, typing-enhanced dual encoders (TyDE), using Wikidata type system as an auxiliary supervision task to improve the dual encoder model.
-On top of mention and entity encodings output by $\phi$ and $\psi$, we add classification layers for coarse and fine typing.
-On each side, we use a softmax classifier for coarse types and binary classifiers for each of the 10K fine types.
-We train the TyDE model with positives only, using type classification losses in addition to the batch softmax loss, illustrated in \autoref{fig:architecture}.
-The supervision approach does not rely on types as encoder input, thus less prune to KB incompleteness and does not require types for inference.
+We propose a novel typing-enhanced dual encoder (TyDE), using type prediction as an auxiliary supervision task to improve the dual encoder.
+As \autoref{fig:architecture} shows, on top of mention and entity encodings output by $\phi$ and $\psi$, we add classification layers for coarse and fine typing.
+On each side, we use a softmax classifier for coarse types and a binary classifier for each of 10K fine types.
+The TyDE model is optimized with type classification losses in addition to in-batch sampled softmax loss.
+The supervision approach does not rely on types as encoder input, thus less affected by KB incompleteness.

-During inference, we use the similarity score as defined in DE, $P(e|m)sim(m,e)$, and combine it with coarse and fine typing scores.
+During inference, we use the similarity score as defined in DE, $P(e|m)sim(m,e)$, and combine it with the predicted coarse and fine typing scores.
+Note that we do not require entity types for inference.
 Coarse typing score $S_{c}$ and fine typing score $S_{f}$ are defined as:

 where $\sigma_{c}$, $\rho_{c}$, $\sigma_{f}$ and $\rho_{f}$ are single linear dense layers, projecting $\phi$ and $\psi$ outputs to corresponding type dimensions. $\sigma_{c}$ and $\rho_{c}$ project to 5 coarse types, and $\sigma_{f}$ and $\rho_{f}$ project to 10,000 fine types.